SSWConsulting/SSW.People.Profiles/Damian-Brady/Damian-Brady.md

  Damian is very active in the Brisbane developer community and runs both the [Brisbane .Net User Group](http://www.meetup.com/Brisbane-Net-User-Group/ "Brisbane .Net User Group") (formerly Qld MSDN User Group and the
 [DeveloperDeveloperDeveloper Brisbane](http://www.dddbrisbane.com/ "DDD Brisbane") conference.
 He is also a regular speaker at the
 [Queensland ALM](http://www.qalmug.org/ "Qld ALM User Group") user group and various conferences and user groups in other states.
+He's also a co-author of "[Professional Team Foundation Server 2013](http://brdy.in/ProTFS2013)".

  In his spare time, Damian plays indoor and beach volleyball, and is an avid St. Kilda AFL supporter.